Choose the correct guide

 Choose your guide by clicking Start sole guide or Start joint guide below.

 I want to apply for divorce on my own.
-I'll complete and file the forms myself, and my spouse won't contest my application.
-I will serve forms on my spouse.
+I'll complete and file the forms myself, and serve them on my spouse.
+My spouse won't contest my application.

-My spouse and I want to apply for divorce together.
+My spouse and I agree about our separation issues and want to apply for divorce together.
 We'll both fill out and sign the forms and one or both of us will file them at the registry.